theiseja/Sprint-Challenge--User-Interface/Answers.md

 What are the 4 areas of the box modem?
 Margin, Border, Padding, Content

+While using flexbox, what axis are you using when you use the property: align-items: center?
+Cross Axis

 What is the git command to commit staged changes as well as write a message? git commit -m "message here"